magoo/risk-measurement/_build/html/_sources/introduction/examples.rst.txt

 .. admonition:: Scenario
   :class: warning

-  A bank robber attempts robbery to one of our tellers next quarter.
+  A bank robber threatens a teller next quarter.
 (Yes / No)

 This meets the criteria of a scenario by including an observable event, and includes a specific timeframe.

 The observable judgement criteria could be the bank's security team, or the creation of a police report.

 The forecaster who is asked to measure the risk would then assign a likelihood to "Yes" or "No".
+(See: :ref:`forecasting`)

 As an example, we'll say that the forecaster believes that "Yes" has a likelihood of 5%, which would estimate an occurrence of every five years.